-- The HAP contract contains the entire agreement between the owner and the PHA. - b The HAP contract shall be interpreted and implemented in accordance with all statutory requirements, and with all HUD requirements, including the HUD program regulations at 24 Code of Federal Regulations Part 982.
+- a.
+The HAP contract contains the entire agreement between the owner and the PHA. - b The HAP contract shall be interpreted and implemented in accordance with all statutory requirements, and with all HUD requirements, including the HUD program regulations at 24 Code of Federal Regulations Part 982.

-Housing Assistance Payments Contract U.S. Department of Housing (HAP Contract) and Urban Development Section 8 Tenant-Based Assistance Office of Public and Indian Housing Housing Choice Voucher Program
+Housing Assistance Payments Contract (HAP Contract) Section 8 Tenant-Based Assistance Housing Choice Voucher Program